RiddellMe/AWS-SAA-C02/16. AWS Storage Extras/README.md

 - Snowball cannot import to Glacier directly
 - You must use Amazon S3 first, in combination with an S3 lifecycle policy

+## Hybrid Cloud for Storage
+- AWS is pushing for 'hybrid cloud'
+  - Part of your infrastructure is on the cloud
+  - Part of your infrastructure is on-premises
+- This can be due to
+  - Long cloud migrations
+  - Security requirements
+  - Compliance requirements
+  - IT strategy
+- S3 is a proprietary storage technology (unlike EFS/NFS), so how do you expose the S3 data on-premises?
+- AWS Storage Gateway is the answer

+### AWS Storage Gateway
+- Bridge between on-premises data and cloud data in S3
+- Use cases: disaster recovery, backup and restore, tiered storage
+- 3 types of Storage Gateway:
+  - File Gateway
+  - Volume Gateway
+  - Tape Gateway

+### File Gateway
+- Configured S3 buckets are accessible using the NFS and SMB protocol
+- Supports S3 standard, S3 IA, S3 One Zone IA
+- Bucket access using IAM roles for each File Gateway
+- Most recently used data is cached in the file gateway
+- Can be mounted on many servers
+- Integrated with Active Directory (AD) for user authentication

+### Volume Gateway
+- Block storage using iSCSI protocol backed by S3
+- Backed by EBS snapshots which can help restore on-premises volumes
+- **Cached volumes:** low latency access to most recent data
+- **Stored volumes:** entire dataset is on premise, scheduled backups to S3

+### Tape Gateway
+- Some companies have backup processes using physical tapes
+- With Tape Gateway, companies use the same process but in the cloud
+- Virtual Tape Library (VTL) backed by Amazon S3 and Glacier
+- Back up data using existing tape-based processes (and iSCSI interface)
+- Works with leading backup software vendors

+### Storage Gateway - Hardware appliance
+- Using Storage Gateway means you need on-premises virtualization
+- Otherwise, you can use a Storage Gateway Hardware Appliance
+- You can buy it on amazon.com
+- Works with File Gateway, Volume Gateway, and Tape Gateway
+- Has the required CPU, memory, network, and SSD cache resources
+- Helpful for daily NFS backups in small data centers

+## Amazon FSx for Windows (File Server)
+- EFS is a shared POSIX system for Linux systems
+- FSx for Windows is a fully managed Windows file system share drive
+- Supports SMB protocol and Windows NTFS
+- Microsoft Active Directory integration, ACLs, user quotas
+- Built on SSD, scale up to 10s of GB/s, millions of IOPS, 100s PB of data
+- Can be accessed from your on-premise infrastructure
+- Can be configured to be Multi-AZ (high availability)
+- Data is backed-up daily to S3

+### Amazon FSx for Lustre
+- Lustre is a type of parallel distributed file system, for large-scale computing
+- The name Lustre is derived from 'Linux' and 'cluster'
+- Machine learning, High Performance Computing (HPC)
+- Video Processing, Financial Modelling, Electronic Design Automation
+- Scales up to 100s GB/s, millions of IOPS, sub-ms latencies
+- Seamless integration with S3
+  - Can 'read S3' as a file system (through FSx)
+  - Can write the output of the computations back to S3 (through FSx)
+- Can be used from on-premise servers

+### FSx File System Deployment Options
+- Scratch File System
+  - Temporary Storage
+  - Data is not replicated (doesn't persist if file server fails)
+  - High burst (6x faster, 200MBps per TiB)
+  - Usage: short-term processing, optimize costs
+- Persistent File System
+  - Long-term Storage
+  - Data is replicated within same AZ
+  - Replace failed files within minutes
+  - Usage: long-term processing, sensitive data

+## AWS Transfer Family
+- A fully-managed service for file transfers into and out of Amazon S3 or Amazon EFS using the FTP protocol
+- Supported Protocols
+  - AWS Transfer for FTP (File Transfer Protocol)
+  - AWS Transfer for FTPS (File Transfer Protocol over SSL)
+  - AWS Transfer for SFTP (Secure File Transfer Protocol)
+- Managed infrastructure, Scalable, Reliable, Highly Available (multi-AZ)
+- Pay per provisioned endpoint per hour + data transfers in GB
+- Store and manage users' credentials within the service
+- Integrate with existing authentication systems (Microsoft Active Directory, LDAP, Okta, Amazon Cognito, custom)
+- Usage: sharing files, public datasets, CRM, ERP...

+## Storage Comparison
+- S3: Object Storage (serverless)
+- Glacier: Object Archival
+- EFS: Network File System for Linux instances, POSIX filesystem (shared, across AZ)
+- FSx for Windows: Network File System for Windows servers (EFS for windows)
+- FSx for Lustre: High Performance Computing Linux file system
+- EBS volumes: Network storage for one EC2 instance at a time (single AZ)
+- Instance Storage: Physical storage for your EC2 instance (high IOPS, higher than network drives)
+- Storage Gateway: File Gateway, Volume Gateway (cached and stored), Tape Gateway
+- Snowball/Snowmobile: to move large amount of data to the cloud, physically
+- Database: for specific workloads, usually with indexing and querying